Characterizing Web Search in The Age of Generative AI: Related Work

 \xhdr{Prior work on diversity in search} has examined multiple dimensions of bias, including political, geographical, and commercial bias~\citep{jiangSearchConcentrationBias2014}.
-Evaluations typically focus on the diversity of website links and domains in the result set~\citep{kingraniDiversityAnalysisWeb2015,jiangSearchConcentrationBias2014,urmanAuditingSourceDiversity2021}.
-Political bias studies investigate ideological skew in ranked result sets~\citep{linTrappedSearchBox2023}.
-Commercial bias studies document how ranking algorithms and sponsored placements can systematically favor certain products, brands, or the search engine's own services~\citep{jiangSearchConcentrationBias2014}.
-Recent work has applied ranking fairness metrics to quantify viewpoint diversity in search results~\citep{drawsAssessingViewpointDiversity2021}.
-Coverage of diverse perspectives is often measured using precision and recall metrics over a predefined set of perspectives~\citep{chenOpenWorldEvaluationRetrieving2025, skoutasIncreasingDiversityWeb, drawsAssessingViewpointDiversity2021}.
-In this work, we measure diversity at the source and content level, and examine the interactions of the two.
-We capture diversity in the informational content itself, based on the concepts surfaced by different search engines.
+Evaluations typically focus on the diversity of cited sources in the result set~\citep{kingraniDiversityAnalysisWeb2015,jiangSearchConcentrationBias2014,urmanAuditingSourceDiversity2021}, as well as ideological skew~\citep{linTrappedSearchBox2023}, and commercial bias~\citep{jiangSearchConcentrationBias2014}.
+Recent work has applied ranking fairness metrics to quantify viewpoint diversity in search results~\citep{drawsAssessingViewpointDiversity2021} and measures coverage over predefined sets of perspectives~\citep{chenOpenWorldEvaluationRetrieving2025, skoutasIncreasingDiversityWeb, drawsAssessingViewpointDiversity2021}.
+In this work, we measure diversity at both the source and content levels, and examine how retrieval and synthesis jointly shape the information presented to users.